Hanmer Springs Activities Attractions Travel Guide Weather

 7. Hanmer Springs Animal Park

 Despite its reputation as a vacation town, Hanmer Springs does include a few budget-friendly activities.
-At the Hanmer Springs Animal Park you may meet some of New Zealand's most famous farm animals.
-Pet and feed the sheep, goats, pigs, ponies, donkeys, llamas, alpacas, cow, Texas longhorn, ostriches, emus, wallabies, water buffalos, and deers for under NZ$15 per adult.
+At the Hanmer Springs Animal Park, you may meet some of New Zealand's most famous farm animals.
+Pet and feed the sheep, goats, pigs, ponies, donkeys, llamas, alpacas, cow, Texas longhorn, ostriches, emus, wallabies, water buffaloes, and deer for under NZ$15 per adult.
 With covered picnic spots, light meal sales, and playgrounds, the site is a great pastime for both families and animal enthusiasts.

 St James Walkway